Dewberry

 The dewberries are a group of species in the genus Rubus, section Rubus, closely related to the blackberries.
-They are small trailing (rather than upright or high-arching) brambles with aggregate fruits, reminiscent of the raspberry, but are usually purple to black instead of red.
-Alternatively, they are sometimes referred to as ground berries.
+They are small, trailing (rather than upright or high-arching) brambles with aggregate fruits, reminiscent of the raspberry, but are usually purple to black instead of red.

 Description

 The plants do not have upright canes like some other Rubus species, but have stems that trail along the ground, putting forth new roots along the length of the stem.
 The stems are covered with fine spines or stickers.
-Around March and April, the plants start to grow white flowers that develop into small green berries.
-The tiny green berries grow red and then a deep purple-blue as they ripen.
+Around March and April, the plants start to grow white flowers that develop into small, green berries.
+The tiny, green berries grow red and then a deep purple-blue as they ripen.
 When the berries are ripe, they are tender and difficult to pick in any quantity without squashing them.
 The berries are sweet and often less seedy than blackberries.

-In the winter the leaves often remain on the stems, but may turn dark red.
+In the winter, the leaves often remain on the stems, but may turn dark red.

 The European dewberry, Rubus caesius, grows more upright like other brambles.
 Its fruits are a deep, almost black, purple and are coated with a thin layer or 'dew' of waxy droplets.
-Thus, they appear sky-blue (caesius being Latin for pale blue).
+Thus, they appear sky blue (caesius being Latin for pale blue).
 Its fruits are small and retain a markedly tart taste even when fully ripe.